lajkika/cookinsanity/about.md

 need to eat something *sweet*!
 So, this website is a chronicle of my efforts to make food that I both crave and can actually eat.

+Most of the recipes come from cookbooks and websites I tend to read on the lookout for some nice new food to try.
+I'll post my own (rather bad!) pictures with each recipe.

 I hope you enjoy making some of the recipes.
 If you make something great or would like to share one of your own recipes, do [let me know :)][]

 [Overcoming Multiple Sclerosis]: http://www.overcomingmultiplesclerosis.org/book/